livingdocsIO/documentation/public/guides/design/create-designs.md

-# Create designs with livingdocs-design-boilerplate
+# Create designs

+This guide references the [Livingdocs timeline design](https://github.com/upfrontIO/livingdocs-design-timeline), which you can use as a starting point for your own designs.

 ## What is a Livingdocs design?

 A Livingdocs design is a set of HTML components and configurations how they can be used and edited.
 It also lists the CSS and/or Javascript dependencies that need to be loaded to show the design correctly, both in the editor and when rendering it on the server side.
 A Livingdocs design is defined in a `design definition` JSON file.

 To use a Livingdocs design you have to upload the JSON file and all its dependencies (CSS, Javascript and image files) to a livingdocs server and configure your account to use this design.